| Premier League Table | |||||

 How does Spurs’ relegation battle compare with previous Spurs relegation battles?

 Tottenham Hotspur are in a fairly dire state at the moment.
 Following yesterday’s 2-1 defeat at Fulham, which extended a run of 10 league games without a win, they find themselves only four points above the relegation zone.
-At current exchange midpoints, they are given an 18.3% probability of going down.
+At time of writing, betting exchange midpoints give them an 18.3% probability of going down.

 One thing in Spurs’ favour is their superior goal difference of -5 compared to Nottingham Forest (-15) and West Ham (-20).
 It’s striking that teams could be so close together in the table with vastly different goal differences; the reason for this is Spurs’ astonishingly poor record in games decided by a single goal.
-Since the start of the 2024-25 season, Spurs have enter stat here.
+Since the start of the 2024-25 season, Spurs have won only three games by a single goal, and lost 24.

-Typically, goal or point difference is viewed as a reasonable indicator in various sports, and teams that lose a lot of close games are considered unfortunate.
+Typically, goal or point difference is viewed as a reasonable indicator of team strength in various sports, and teams that lose a lot of close games can be considered unfortunate.
 On the other hand, the habit of continually losing by the odd goal could be viewed as evidence of mental weakness in the Spurs squad.
 It’s probably some combination of the two.

 | Premier League Table | ||||